-Selling products and services is a premeditated process that can use some of six sigma models of management design to minimize business errors and increase selling efficiencies.
+Selling products and services is a premeditated process.
+Use some of six sigma models of management design to minimize business errors and increase selling efficiencies.

 Managing selling efficiencies is the basis of any successful sales program.
-All salespeople must manage their sales quota paradigm where prospects’ buying cycles and the sales team’s selling cycles don’t always match.
-One mechanism to manage this division of time is sales prospect prototyping.
+All salespeople must manage the sales quota paradigm where prospects’ buying cycles and the sales team’s selling cycles don’t always match.
+One mechanism to manage this division of time is prospect prototyping.

-Prototyping prospect opportunities will shorten your sales cycle, clarify your sales value proposition, help you identify key buying characteristics of business executives by title, reduce marketing expenses, accelerate your cash-flow, quantify sales team training needs and help increase your sales closing ratio.
+Prototyping prospect opportunities will shorten the sales cycle, clarify a sales value proposition, identify key buying characteristics of business executives by title, reduce marketing expenses, accelerate your cash-flow, quantify sales team training needs and help increase the sales closing ratio.

-Because sales prototyping helps you implement key business metrics that are replicable and scalable across your sales team.
-Salespeople often get caught in “auto-selling” where they focus on selling to prospects they feel comfortable with — not necessarily selling prospects who are the right fit.
+Because prototyping your prospect helps you implement key business metrics that are replicable and scalable across your sales team.
+Salespeople often get caught in “auto-selling” where by focusing on selling to prospects they feel comfortable with — not necessarily selling prospects who are the right fit.